Scalar curvature rigidity of degenerate warped product spaces

 \section{Introduction}

-The scalar curvature extremality and rigidity problem is a central part of Riemannian geometry.
+Scalar curvature extremality and rigidity problems occupy a central role in Riemannian geometry.
 The first examples of scalar curvature rigidity are flat tori and standard round spheres.
-More precisely, it is a theorem of Schoen-Yau \cite{MR541332} and Gromov-Lawson \cite{MR569070} that the flat torus $\mathbb T^n$ admits no metric of positive scalar curvature, and any metric on $\mathbb T^n$ with nonnegative scalar curvature is a flat metric.
-For a standard round sphere $(\sph^n, g_{st})$, Llarull proved that there is no metric $g$ on $\sph^n$ such that $g\geq g_{st}$ and $\Sc_g \geq \Sc_{g_{st}}$ \cite{Llarull}.
-Here $\Sc(g)$ stands for the scalar curvature of $g$.
-Goette and Semmelmann extended the theorem of Llarul and proved the scalar extremality and rigidity for all closed manifolds with nonvanishing Euler characteristics that are equipped with metrics with nonnegative curvature operators \cite{GoetteSemmelmann}.
+Specifically, Schoen--Yau \cite{MR535700, MR541332} and Gromov--Lawson \cite{MR569070} showed that the torus $\mathbb T^n$ admits no metric of positive scalar curvature, and any metric on $\mathbb T^n$ with nonnegative scalar curvature is a flat metric.
+For the standard round sphere $(\sph^n, g_{st})$, Llarull proved that if $g$ is a Riemannian metric on $\sph^n$ such that $g\geq g_{st}$ and $\Sc_g \geq \Sc_{g_{st}}$, then $g= g_{st}$ \cite{Llarull}.
+Here $\Sc_g$ stands for the scalar curvature of $g$.

-In his Four Lectures on Scalar Curvature \cite{Gromov4lectures2019}, Gromov sketched a proof for the scalar rigidity for $n$-dimensional standard round spheres with two antipodal punctures $(\sph^n\backslash\{\pm\}, g_{st})$ in dimensions $3\leq n \leq 8$ (cf. \cite{MR4594778} and \cite{Hirsch:2022aa} for the dimension $3$ case).
-One of the key observation of Gromov is to view the space $(\sph^n\backslash\{\pm\}, g_{st})$ as a warped product space